ecaha/mikrok8s-hyperv/things/kubevirt.md

 $service | kubectl apply -f -
 ```

 We are using the 24H2 version of Windows 11 here.
 In following article we will discuss options how to inject virtio drivers to custom ISO, remove Press any key requirement etc. Also the option how to prepare a _golden image_ and clone it as VM.
 But it is for the future for now, simple Next->Next Windows install will be sufficient.
+So we upload vanilla Windows 11 ISO.
+You can use probably some trial, I am using one comming from my Visual Studio subscribtion.

 ```Powershell
 ./virtctl image-upload pvc win11cd-pvc --size 7Gi --force-bind --image-path=../iso/win11.iso --insecure --uploadproxy-url="https://192.168.174.41:32111"
 ```

 ## Create windows VM and run installation
 We need PVC for windows hardrive nad VM definition.
 Then we can start the machine and use VNC to access graphics console.
+You must distinguish between two diffrent kinds kubevirt introduces - VirtualMachine and VirtualMachineInstance.
+VM has a state and we usally use virtctl to control the VM.
+It has therefore slightly different lifecycle than regulare pod.
+VMI lifecycle is much more close to the pod and you use kubectl to work with it.
+If you dig deeper in some examples always check kind in yaml files.

 PVC - windows harddisk - change size according your needs
 ```Powershell